 Safeguarding Supervision Contract

-Supervisee: y
+Supervisee:

 Supervisor:

-Agreed Date: Supervision Agreement: Review Date:
+Agreed Date: Supervision Agreement: Review Date: Safeguarding supervision term or sooner if request 45 minutes.
+Every effort will be made in an uninterrupted environment of the agree notify the other in the expostponement.
+If at any time the Super unhappy about an issued Head Teacher will be considered by the constant of the exposure of the parties.
+Supervisors will respect Supervisee in all areas of about which need to be information is identified organisation into disrepare ported via line management. on will be und sted and will be de for supervisor or the Sewent of cancel on sulted with the confidentic except Child Pereferred on old that could broute which magement. e for a minimum of ion to take place responsibility to llation or upervisee is t be resolved, the che agreement of ality of the rotection concerns r whether ing the y need to be

-Safeguarding supervision term or sooner if request 45 minutes.
-Every effort will be made in an uninterrupted environment.
-Each party in the agreet notify the other in the of postponement.
-If at any time the Super unhappy about an issued Head Teacher will be con both parties.
-Supervisors will respect Supervisee in all areas about which need to be information is identified organisation into disrep reported via line manage Notes and agreed action shared and kept secure ted and will b de for supervis ironment. ment has the event of cance rvisor or the S e which cannot onsulted with t the confidenti except Child P referred on o l that could br oute which may gement. e for a minimum of ion to take place responsibility to llation or upervisee is t be resolved, the the agreement of fality of the rotection concerns r whether ing the y need to be
+Notes and agreed actions will be recorded, signed, shared and kept securely electronically.

-Supervisee: [Insert signature] Date: 11
+Supervisee: [Insert signature] Date: 1 1

-Supervisor: [Insert signature] Date: 11
+Supervisor: [Insert signature] Date: 1 1